Carduus gilensis Wooton & Standl.

 Common Name: Pale Thistle

-Stream banks, montane meadows, damp soil in montane coniferous forests at elevations of 2100 - 3700 metres[
+Stream banks, montane meadows, damp soil in montane coniferous forests; at elevations from 2,100 - 3,700 metres[

 |Pollinators||Bees, Flies, Lepidoptera, Beetles, Self